Pandas DataFrame | apply method

 | Behaviour depends on the value returned by your function.
 If a |

-.
+By default, result_type=None.
 Consult the examples below for clarification.

-5. args
+5. args | tuple | optional

-Additional positional arguments you want to supply to your func
+Additional positional arguments you want to supply to your func.

-6. **kwds
+6. **kwds | optional

-Additional keyword arguments you want to supply to your func
+Additional keyword arguments you want to supply to your func.

 Return Value

-after applying your function.
+The resulting Series or DataFrame after applying your function.

 Examples